W-Ely/Data-Structures/README.md

 Should return examples of both depth and breadth transversal

 ## Weighted Graph
 - adds weights to each route of the graph.

 ## Binary Search Tree (BST)

-- insert(self, val): will insert the value val into the BST.
+- insert(val): will insert the value val into the BST.
 If val is already present, it will be ignored.
-- search(self, val): will return the node containing that value, else None
+- search(val): will return the node containing that value, else None
-- size(self): will return the integer size of the BST (equal to the total number of values stored in the tree).
+- size(): will return the integer size of the BST (equal to the total number of values stored in the tree).
 It will return 0 if the tree is empty.
-- depth(self): will return an integer representing the total number of levels in the tree.
+- depth(): will return an integer representing the total number of levels in the tree.
 If there are no values, depth is 0, if one value the depth should be 1, if two values it will be 2, if three values it may be 2 or 3, depending, etc.
-- contains(self, val): will return True if val is in the BST, False if not.
+- contains(val): will return True if val is in the BST, False if not.
-- balance(self): will return an integer, positive or negative that represents how well balanced the tree is.
+- balance(): will return an integer, positive or negative that represents how well balanced the tree is.
 Trees which are higher on the left than the right should return a positive value, trees which are higher on the right than the left should return a negative value.
 An ideally-balanced tree should return 0.
-- delete(self, val): remove val from the tree if present, if not present this method is a no-op.
+- delete(val): remove val from the tree if present, if not present this method is a no-op.
 Return None in all cases.

-Transversals on the BST [Wikipedia](https://en.wikipedia.org/wiki/Tree_traversal)
+Traversals on the BST [Wikipedia](https://en.wikipedia.org/wiki/Tree_traversal)
-- in_order(self): will return a generator that will return the values in the tree using in-order traversal, one at a time.
+- in_order(): will return a generator that will return the values in the tree using in-order traversal, one at a time.
-- pre_order(self): will return a generator that will return the values in the tree using pre-order traversal, one at a time.
+- pre_order(): will return a generator that will return the values in the tree using pre-order traversal, one at a time.
-- post_order(self): will return a generator that will return the values in the tree using post_order traversal, one at a time.
+- post_order(): will return a generator that will return the values in the tree using post_order traversal, one at a time.
-- breadth_first(self): will return a generator that will return the values in the tree using breadth-first traversal, one at a time.
+- breadth_first(): will return a generator that will return the values in the tree using breadth-first traversal, one at a time.

 ## AVL Tree (self balancing - bbst)
 - all the same properties of the bst above but added auto balancing.
 Search, should always be logN.
 ### Related reading and inspiration
 - [Tim Rijavec's how-to-implement-avl-tree-in-python](http://blog.coder.si/2014/02/how-to-implement-avl-tree-in-python.html)
 - [Geeks for geeks - avl-tree-set-2-deletion](http://www.geeksforgeeks.org/avl-tree-set-2-deletion/)

+## Binary Expression Tree (bet)
+- take a string expression written in postfix form "ab+cdf+**" as a parameter.
+- traverse(): will return the expression in string form "(a+b)*(c*(d+f))".
+- evaluate(): evaluates the expression tree returning the calculated results.

 ## Hash Table
 - this implementation takes a size and an optional hashing function as parameters.
 It uses a addative hashing function by default.
 Very sub optimal.
 The file also has a better custom hashing function included - optimus_prime_hash.